lucasmfredmark/rc-knob/README.md

     Number of steps the knob can snap to.
     It's also used to calculate the single steps for the `Scale` component.

+- `tracking`

+    This propery control the behaviour of `onChange` during mouse dragging.
+Default if `true`.

+    If `true`, `onChange` is triggered during mouse dragging.

+    If `false`, `onChange` is not triggered during mouse dragging, but is triggered when the mouse is release (if the value have changed).

 - `value`